 “I had given up,” she says.
 “I never felt good, and I never thought I would feel good again.
 I knew I needed help, but I didn’t have any hope that getting the help I needed would actually improve my situation.”

-She arrived at another recommended inpatient treatment facility—The Retreat, part of Sheppard Pratt Health System, in Baltimore, Md.—on July 11, 2016.
+She arrived at another recommended inpatient treatment facility—The Retreat by Sheppard Pratt, in Baltimore, Md.—on July 11, 2016.
 At The Retreat, she came into the care of well-trained physicians, nurses and other professionals devoted to understanding her illness and equipping her with the tools to cope with it.
-Her team included Miles Quaytman, M.D., associate medical director for The Retreat, and medical director for Ruxton House.
+Her team included Miles Quaytman, MD, associate medical director for The Retreat, and medical director for Ruxton House.
 Dr. Quaytman spent ample time listening to Henry, learning about her history and understanding her symptoms.
 Only then did he venture a diagnosis: bipolar disorder.

 “Melissa was in pretty bad shape when she came to us,” Dr. Quaytman recalls.
 “Her mood was labile—all over the place.
 She was feeling hopeless and had suicidal thoughts, and she was not at all certain she wanted to be here.
 We saw in her a very articulate, decent and nice human being who was hurting a great deal.
 This was a person who we had a lot of hope for, even though she didn’t have any for herself.
 We knew it would be a challenge with her.”